Joachim Peiper: Capture and arrest

-At trial
+War crimes trial

 In the 16 May–16 July 1946 period, at the Dachau Concentration Camp, a military tribunal heard the Malmedy Massacre Trial of 74 defendants, which featured Waffen-SS Lt.
 Col. Joachim Peiper (Cmdr.
 1st SS Panzer Regiment) who committed the war crimes; Sepp Dietrich (Cmdr.
 6th SS Panzer Army); Fritz Krämer (Dietrich's chief of staff); and Hermann Prieß (Cmdr.
 I SS Panzer Corps).
-The U.S. Army's war-crime bill of charges was based upon the facts reported in the sworn statements given by the Party, Wehrmacht, and Waffen-SS PoWs in the Schwäbisch Hall prison.
+The US Army's bill of war crime charges was based upon the facts reported in the sworn statements given by the Party, Wehrmacht, and Waffen-SS PoWs in the Schwäbisch Hall prison.

 To counter the evidence in the sworn statements of the Nazi defendants and the prosecution witnesses, the lead defence attorney, Lt.
 Col. Willis M. Everett, tried to show that the sworn statements had been obtained by inappropriate interrogation.
 Defence counsel Everett then called Lt.
-Col. Hal D. McCown, commander 2nd Battalion, 119th Infantry Regiment, to give testimony about his captivity — as a prisoner of war — of the Waffen-SS who captured him and his unit on 21 December 1944, in the vicinity of La Gleize, Belgium.
+Col. Hal D. McCown, commander 2nd Battalion, 119th Infantry Regiment, to give testimony about his captivity—as a prisoner of war—of the Waffen-SS who captured him and his unit on 21 December 1944, in the vicinity of La Gleize, Belgium.
 In his trial testimony, Lt.
 Col. McCown said that he had not witnessed Col. Peiper's Waffen-SS soldiers mistreating their American prisoners of war.

 The prosecutor countered that, by the time Lt.
-Col. McCown and his soldiers had been captured on 21 December, battle group commander Peiper already was aware that the tactical situation of being out-numbered, out-gunned, and out-manoeuvred placed Kampfgruppe Peiper in danger of imminent capture by the U.S. Army.
-While on 17 December 1944, the units of the Battle Group Peiper at Malmédy, Belgium were advancing to their objectives, by 21 December 1944, continual firefights with the U.S. Army had divided and dispersed scattered Battle Group Peiper, and thus almost trapped Peiper's unit, and Peiper, at La Gleize.
-By that point Peiper's vehicles had little fuel and his soldiers had suffered 80 percent casualty rates.
+Col. McCown and his soldiers had been captured on 21 December, battle group commander Peiper already was aware that the tactical situation of being out-numbered, out-gunned, and out-manoeuvred placed Kampfgruppe Peiper in danger of imminent capture by the US Army.
+While on 17 December 1944, the units of the Battle Group Peiper at Malmédy, Belgium were advancing to their objectives, by 21 December 1944, continual firefights with the US Army had divided and dispersed scattered Battle Group Peiper, and thus almost trapped Peiper's unit, and Peiper, at La Gleize.
+By that point, Peiper's vehicles had little fuel and his soldiers had suffered 80 per cent casualty rates.

 Defence counsel Everett called only Peiper to testify.
 In his testimony, Peiper communicated only calculation about the usefulness of his American prisoners of war, testifying that when the Peiper Battle Group fled afoot from the town of La Gleize, Col. Peiper made hostages of Lt.
-Col. McCown and some of his soldiers in order to protect his Waffen-SS soldiers from capture by the U.S. Army.
+Col. McCown and some of his soldiers in order to protect his Waffen-SS soldiers from capture by the US Army.